criptowiki/criptowiki/README.md

 ## Content
-In this repository you will find the full source code of the [static website](https://cripto.wiki), created with [Jekyll](https://jekyllrb.com/).
+In this repository you will find the source code of the [cripto.wiki](https://cripto.wiki), created with [Jekyll](https://jekyllrb.com/).
 There are 2 important branches:
-- **main**: contains the Jekyll site code and the file `.github/workflows/jekyll.yml`, which calls the actions to generate the static site.
+- **main**: the development branch; contains the full source code, including the file `.github/workflows/jekyll.yml`, which calls the [actions](https://docs.github.com/en/actions/creating-actions/about-actions) to generate the static site, which is available in the `gh-pages` branch.
-- **gh-pages**: the production site; its content is created automatically on every push to the main branch.
-The actions compile the code which is in the main branch.
+- **gh-pages**: the production branch; its static content is created automatically on every push to the main branch.

-## Installation
+## Installation (for developers)
-To run this website in your computer:
+To run and develop this website in your computer:

 1. Install [Jekyll](https://jekyllrb.com/docs/installation/).